sysdevbd/sysdevbd.github.io/c++/README.md

 - Install [CLion](https://www.jetbrains.com/clion/)

+## C++
+- If you are not much confortable about doing C++ projects, here is an example of minimalistic project in C++ with details description about how it can be built with and without any build tool: https://github.com/shiponcs/buffoon
 ### HTTP Basic 3 days
 - [HTTP: The Protocol Every Web Developer Must Know - Part 1](https://code.tutsplus.com/tutorials/http-the-protocol-every-web-developer-must-know-part-1--net-31177)
 - [HTTP: The Protocol Every Web Developer Must Know - Part 2](https://code.tutsplus.com/tutorials/http-the-protocol-every-web-developer-must-know-part-2--net-31155)